b-Coloring Parameterized by Clique-Width: Parameterized by Clique-Width

+To verify if condition~\ref{enum:bcol:cond:B} is satisfied we have to store some information about the partial $b$-vertices.
+Naturally, we record whether or not $B$ contains a partial $b$-vertex of $C$, but we need to store more information.
+Suppose that $B$ contains the partial $b$-vertex $v$ of $C$.
+In a straightforward approach, we would simply keep track of the color classes that already appear in the neighborhood of $v$.
+This way we could easily decide at which point during the execution of the algorithm, a partial $b$-vertex turns into a $b$-vertex.
+However, this results in prohibitively large table entries, since there are $2^{k-1}$ subsets of colors that we would have to consider, which for our purpose is no better than $2^n$.

-Next, suppose that some equivalence class $Q \in V_t/{\sim_t}$ contains a partial $b$-vertex $v \in B$ of another color class $C'$, such that $v$ has no neighbor of color $C$ in $V_t$.
-For $v$ to become a $b$-vertex of its color, color class $C$ therefore must be extended with a neighbor of $v$ in the future, i.e.\ in $\overline{V_t}$.
-The neighborhood of $v$ in $\overline{V_t}$ is precisely $N_G(Q) \cap \overline{V_t}$, therefore we can concisely model this situation as color class $C$ requiring to contain a vertex among the future neighbors of $Q$.
-In this situation, we may simply say that \emph{color class $C$ has demand to the future of $Q$}, which can be formulated independently of the presence of a partial $b$-vertex of another color.
-We illustrate the following definition in Figure~\ref{fig:bcol:type}.
+We overcome this issue with the following symmetry breaking trick: We do \emph{not} record which color classes the partial $b$-vertex of $C$ already sees/still needs to see.
+Instead, we record which equivalence classes $Q \in V_t/{\sim_t}$ contain a partial $b$-vertex $w$ of \emph{some other color class} such that $N(w) \cap C = \emptyset$.
+Suppose that some equivalence class $Q \in V_t/{\sim_t}$ contains the partial $b$-vertex $w \in B$ of another color class $C' \neq C$, such that $w$ has no neighbor of color $C$ in $V_t$.
+For $w$ to become a $b$-vertex of its color, the color class $C$ must be extended with a neighbor of $w$ in the future, i.e.\ in $\overline{V_t}$.
+The neighborhood of $w$ in $\overline{V_t}$ is precisely $N_G(Q) \cap \overline{V_t}$, therefore we can concisely model this situation as color class $C$ requiring to contain a vertex among the future neighbors of $Q$.
+In this situation, we say that